Case Study - For the ones who keep walking

 Overview

 WyldWalk exists because we believe walking connects people to what matters most.
-The platform holds over 50 curated journeys — the Peaks of the Balkans, Camino de Santiago, NH 4,000-Footers, Colorado 14ers, ADK High Peaks — each structured not as a conquest but as a pilgrimage.
+The platform holds over 50 curated journeys (the Peaks of the Balkans, Camino de Santiago, NH 4,000-Footers, Colorado 14ers, ADK High Peaks), each structured not as a conquest but as a pilgrimage.
 A container for something bigger than a checklist.

+What sets it apart is where earth sits in the architecture.
+Earth is at the center.
+Around it: walkers and hikers, guides and leaders, caretakers and land stewards, partners and creators.
 We built over a thousand individual hike pages, each with the editorial care usually reserved for print.
 Location-aware Mapbox integration surfaces trails, terrain, and conditions.
-Walking challenges like The 7K and River of Life 100 introduce daily practice — small commitments that compound into something a hiker feels in their legs and their life.
+Walking challenges like The 7K and River of Life 100 introduce daily practice, small commitments that compound into something a hiker feels in their legs and their life.
 Group events in New England are the living proof layer: real people on real trails.

-The content architecture was engineered for SEO at scale — making every mountain and every mile searchable, shareable, and deeply personal.
+The content architecture was engineered for SEO at scale, making every mountain and every mile searchable, shareable, and deeply personal.
 The technical challenge was making a thousand pages feel handmade.
 The design challenge was making a checklist feel like a pilgrimage.

 We stay small by design.
 Bootstrapped.
 Answerable only to the walkers and wild spaces we serve.